containrrr/watchtower/docs/notifications.md

   containrrr/watchtower
 ```

+If you want to disable TLS verification for the Gotify instance, you can use either `-e WATCHTOWER_NOTIFICATION_GOTIFY_TLS_SKIP_VERIFY=true` or `--notification-gotify-tls-skip-verify`.

 ### [containrrr/shoutrrr](https://github.com/containrrr/shoutrrr)

 To send notifications via shoutrrr, the following command-line options, or their corresponding environment variables, can be set: